asastats/docs/reported-bugs.md

 #### Resolved

+- [x] Respective ASA value in the LP tokens are not being picked up in 0.5alpha
 - [x] [B2] Algodex not updating canceled orders
 - [x] Tokens still displayed after selling them on algodex
 - [x] <sub>smile coin balance (staked) on Asastats is doubled</sub>